buerviper/ooc-gensui/README.md

 ## To do

+### Alt text
 In addition to adding more images, the biggest to do is adding meaningful alt-text to every image which is currently lacking.

+### HD images

+A lot of the images were taken (with permission) from the no context suikoden twitter account.
+This means that a lot of them are low definition, sometimes even photos from TVs.
+The goal is to have HD (as HD as it gets) screenshots for each post in the original aspect ratio of the games (4:3 for PS1 and PS2).

 # Copyright